QuantEcon/lecture-source-jl/source/rst/multi_agent_models/harrison_kreps.rst

 Bubbles
 ----------

-Economists differ in how they define a *bubble*
+Economists differ in how they define a *bubble*.

 The Harrison-Kreps model illustrates the following notion of a bubble that attracts many economists:

-    *A component of an asset price can be interpreted as a bubble when all investors agree that the current price of the asset exceeds what they believe the asset's underlying dividend stream justifies*
+    *A component of an asset price can be interpreted as a bubble when all investors agree that the current price of the asset exceeds what they believe the asset's underlying dividend stream justifies.*

 Setup
 ------------------